-- a) Candidates must file the following forms during the qualifying period: - (1) DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates. - (2) DS-DE 83/84 Statement of Candidate.
-Candidates for judicial offices file the DS-DE 83 and all other candidates for countywide offices file the DS-DE 84.
+- a) Candidates must file the following forms during the qualifying period: - DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates. - 2) DS-DE 83/84 Statement of Candidate.
+Candidates for judicial offices file the DS-DE 83 and all other candidates for countywide offices file the DS-DE 84. - 3) 16001A County Candidate Application.

-The DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign the start of qualifying.

-Depository for Candidates and DS-DE 83/84 Statement of Candidate may be filed prior to
+The DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates, DS-DE 83/84 Statement of Candidate, and 16001A County Candidate Application may be filed prior to the start of qualifying.

-- (3) All other forms required are specific to the candidate's desired office. - (4) Specific forms are covered in the back of this manual by office title. - (5) Financial Disclosure forms. - (a) Candidates for Constitutional Offices must file the CE Form 6 Full and Public Disclosure of Financial Interests. - (b) Candidates for all Special Districts must file the CE Form 1 Statement of Financial Interests.
+- 4) All other forms required are specific to the candidate's desired office. - 5) Specific forms are covered in the back of this manual by office title. - 6) Financial Disclosure forms. - (a) Candidates for Constitutional Offices must file the CE Form 6 Full and Public Disclosure of Financial Interests. - (b) Candidates for all Special Districts must file the CE Form 1 Statement of Financial Interests.